 Understanding the Hidden Element system is easy.
 Knowing when to use weapons with hidden elements over their non-hidden counterparts is hard.
 Some weapons, even having been fully activated, just aren’t strong enough to justify using up that many gem slots.
 Others are strong, but better off being left inactive while you focus your gem slots on other buffs.

-This is particularly difficult for anyone playing catch up because of Iceborne.
+This is particularly difficult for anyone playing catch-up because of Iceborne.
 Capcom added new Defender sets somewhat recently — which help you power through the original MHW experience and get to the new content.
 These weapons are understandably stronger than most of the game’s original weapons for when they unlock in the campaign.
 They even beat out some of the low-level Master Rank gear while you’re getting through the first few monsters.

 My recommendation?
 For a quick check, just add up all of the damage stats.
 Take the base damage and elemental damage sources; then add them together.
 That’s a great baseline.
 Of course, things aren’t that straightforward.
-Some weapons provide a defense boost, others have multiple elements (excellent for monsters with multiple weaknesses).
+Some weapons provide a defense boost, while others have multiple elements (excellent for monsters with multiple weaknesses).

 Then there’s the whole Affinity system.
 For the record, Affinity is your weapon’s chance at landing a critical hit.
 Not to mention weapons with a hidden element can use the Non-Elemental Boost skill for a five percent increase to raw damage — ignoring the hidden element altogether.